ls1intum/Artemis/docs/dev/setup/localci-localvc.rst

 Setting up Jira allows you to run a script that sets up a number of users and groups for you.

 If you have already set up your system with Bamboo, Bitbucket, and Jira, you can keep using Jira for user management.
 Just stop the Bamboo and Bitbucket containers.
-If you want to use Jira for user management, but have not configured it yet, refer to the guide for the :ref:`Bamboo, Bitbucket and Jira Setup`.
+If you want to use Jira for user management, but have not configured it yet, refer to the guide for the :ref:`Bamboo Bitbucket and Jira Setup`.
 You can follow all steps to set up the entire Atlassian stack, or just get the license for Jira and only follow steps 1-3 leaving out the setup of the Bamboo and Bitbucket containers.
 You can stop and remove the Bamboo and Bitbucket containers or just stop them in case you want to set them up later on.